Poonam00/staff-management-api/README.md

    Whenever you try to push your code to that branch a maven action will be performed.
 If the file syntax or anything goes wrong, the workflow will fail

 ---

-### Jackson Json View
-## Description
-- `@JsonView`:  To limit or control fields display for different views of a model object
-- `@JsonInclude`: To ignore the null fields, put `@JsonInclude(JsonInclude.Include.NON_NULL)` on class level or field level.
-- `@JsonIgnore`: To ignore few fields for all the Views.
-- `@JsonPropertyOrder`: To specify the order of fields of the model.
-We can also specify the alphabetic order of a collection type field by `@JsonPropertyOrder(alphabetic = true)`

----